-Except for third party materials and otherwise stated, this content is made available under a Creative Commons Attribution-ShareAlike licence: http://creativecommons.org/licenses/by-sa/3.0/.
-The material acknowledged below is Proprietary and used under licence, and not subject to Creative Commons Licence.
-This means that this material cannot be re-used without permission from rights-holders in subsequent OER versions.
+Except for third party materials and otherwise stated below, this content is made available under a Creative Commons Attribution-ShareAlike licence (http://creativecommons.org/licenses/by-sa/3.0/).
+The material acknowledged below is Proprietary and used under licence for this project, and not subject to the Creative Commons Licence.
+This means that this material may only be used unadapted within the TESS-India project and not in any subsequent OER versions.
 This includes the use of the TESS-India, OU and UKAID logos.

-Grateful acknowledgement is made to the following sources for permission to reproduce material in this unit:
+Grateful acknowledgement is made to the following sources for permission to reproduce the material in this unit:

-Resource 2: extracts from The Child's Language and the Teacher: A Handbook, Krishna Kumar, United Nations Children's Fund, 1986.
+Resource 3: extracts from The Child's Language and the Teacher: A Handbook, Krishna Kumar, United Nations Children's Fund, 1986.

 Every effort has been made to contact copyright owners.
-If any have been inadvertently overlooked, the publishers will be pleased to make the necessary arrangements at the first opportunity.
+If any have been inadvertently overlooked the publishers will be pleased to make the necessary arrangements at the first opportunity.